Last updated on December 22nd, 2022 at 04:03 pm

 Be a Reliable Resource

 Grief can cloud a person’s awareness of things like current events.
-You can serve as a reliable resource by updating your loved one on the latest news, especially those concerning health and safety during the Covid-19 pandemic, for example.
+You can serve as a reliable resource by updating your loved one on the latest news, especially anything that’s happening locally that may have an impact on them.

 You may also share your personal experience of loss and grief.
 Narrate how you moved on through the experience, and impart the lessons you’ve learned.
 By doing so, your family or friend will feel less alone.
 Here are some other areas where you can be a reliable resource for your grieving loved one: